UCI-GDIM31/class-activities-gavindg/README.md

 #### Activity 1: Designing a Game Engineering Plan
 I sat at table 16 and worked on the Animation section of our game design document.
 [Here is a link to our google doc that we worked on!](https://docs.google.com/document/d/15Bf9iq4hlaq_e307D2wAsGnGOj82cBwZpf1YgvIXKqo/edit?tab=t.0)
 #### Activity 2: Visualizing Coordinate Spaces
 The issue with the code in Step 2 is that the forward vector used to move the player is in world space.
-This can be fixed by using transform.forward instead, which is in local space to the muskrat.
+This can be fixed by using transform.Translate to move the object, which will automatically convert the displacement given to local space.
+Alternatively, this can be fixed by using transform.forward instead of Vector3.forward in the original expression. transform.forward will be relative to the muskrat's transform, so this also works.

 ## Open-Source Assets
 ### W1